How to Set Personal Boundaries

 (2) “I feel hurt by your words.
 I’m not feeling heard.”

-They are both expressing the same thing but in very different ways.
+Both statements are expressing the same feeling but in very different ways.
 It’s often not what we say but how we say it that matters most.

 Here are some examples of how to express yourself clearly: